Technical SEO

 Avoid chained redirects

-Redirect chains can cause performance issues, and can confuse search engines.
-To avoid this, it's best to create direct redirects to the final destination page whenever possible.
+Redirect chains can cause performance issues and confuse search engines.
+To avoid this, it's best to create direct redirects to the target page.

-If your website is available on multiple versions of the same URL (e.g., with or without the www prefix), it's important to redirect users to the preferred version of the URL.
+If your website is available on multiple versions of the same URL (e.g., with or without the www), it's important to redirect users to the preferred version.

-This helps ensure that all traffic is directed to a single, canonical version of the site, which can help avoid issues with duplicate content and other SEO problems.
+This sends traffic to a single, canonical version which can help avoid issues with duplicate content.

 Use a 302 redirect for inactive campaign URLs

-If you have URLs that are associated with specific marketing campaigns or events that are no longer active, it's best to use a 302 temporary redirect.
+If you have URLs that are associated with inactive campaigns or events, it's best to use a 302 temporary redirect.

 Clean them up

-Over time, your website may accumulate multiple redirect chains that are no longer needed.
-It's important to periodically review any redirect chains and clean them up.
+Your website may accumulate multiple redirect chains over time.
+It's important to periodically review and clean them up.

 IP Canonicalization